joeljackson/whereisjoel/src/pages/sections/on-the-difficulty-of-hiring.md

 Let's start by defining the likelihood that a hire is either destructive or creates a competitive advantage.

-There are 4 variables to consider
+There are 3 variables to consider.

 **C - The confidence that you're hiring the correct role, and that you've defined the characteristics correctly.** It's very easy to think you need a role you don't or to just not be right about the skillset needed to fill a role.